vdrozd90/Pewlett-Hackard-Analysis/README.md

 ## Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+- 90,398 employees are reaching retirement age, these roles will need to be filled as the silver tsunami begins.
+-
 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+- 1549 employees will be eligible for the mentorship program.
+This is not enough mentors to help 90k of the next generation employees.